Shower System Rough-In Checklist Before Tiling the Wall

 • The handle position matches the expected outlet.

-• The diverter can switch smoothly.
+• The diverter switches smoothly.

 • The system supports the number of outlets being installed.